AckeeCZ/anko-constraint-layout/README.md

 }
 ```

-`View.connect()` method accepts a list of constraints.
-Each constraint is defined like this
+`View.connect()` method accepts variable amount of constraints.
+Each constraint is defined like this:

 ```SIDE to SIDE of VIEW [with MARGIN]```
 * First `SIDE` defines side of the view we create constraints for.
 * Second `SIDE` defines side of the view we connect first view to.